tjoskar/react-fp-workshop/readme.md

 Go to the search page.
 Go offline (you can simulate this in your browsers dev tools).
 Search for your favorite tv show.

 Did you find your show?
-Off corse not, we are offline.
-Okay, lets go online again and search again. – What!?
+Of course not, we are offline.
+Okay, let's go online again and search again. – What!?
 Still no result?

 Exercise: Handle ajax failure.